Careers

 Work at PerfectRec

-We're putting together a great team to help build the future of product recommendation and discovery.
 We are an all-remote company, so we don't care where you live as long as you work well in a fast-paced, collaborative remote environment.

 PerfectRec is an Equal Opportunity Employer.
 We are committed to finding the best candidates for every role and giving them the tools and guidance they need to succeed.
 Our all-remote structure enables us to recruit anywhere in the world, so our talent pool isn't limited to a few big cities, and our asynchronous structure allows our team to work when it's best for them.
 We celebrate diversity and are committed to creating an inclusive environment for all employees.